evotions/KeyboardEmu-for-BBC-Microbit/README.md

 **Package installation fails** can occur in restricted environments.
 The bridge will show specific error messages and fall back to manual installation instructions.

-**Serial port conflicts** happen when another program is using the micro:bit's serial connection.
+**Serial port conflicts** happen when another program is using the BBC micro:bit's serial connection.
 Most commonly this is MakeCode's console or simulator still connected via WebUSB. **Always close all MakeCode browser tabs after flashing your program** to release the serial connection.

 **Commands are ignored** usually means MakeCode is still connected via WebUSB.
 Click "Disconnect" in MakeCode or close all browser tabs with MakeCode open.